michael-wall/custom-audit-router/README.md

 String[] allowedClasses = {DLFileEntry.class.getCanonicalName(), DLFolder.class.getCanonicalName()};
 ```
 - The logic could be changed to explicitly exclude certain classes rather than explicitly including certain classes.
-- The logic could also be made more complex e.g. to also include or exclude Audit records based on the Audit Message field values e.g. eventType or companyId etc.
+- The logic could also be made more complex e.g. to also include or exclude Audit records based on additional Audit Message field values e.g. eventType or companyId etc.
 - Move the configuration to custom System Settings.

 **Notes**